 This is also an excellent time to talk about an award or an achievement and give an anecdote about how you won it.
 For example, if your favorite subject in school is history, you can discuss how it helped you prepare for a debate tournament you entered or a history fair you won.

-13. What is a Meaningful Experience or Class You’ve Had in School?
+13. What is a meaningful experience or class you’ve had in school?

 A question like this is another perfect opportunity to showcase your achievements.
 It could be something as simple as working through a difficult dynamic during a group project to turn in a well-done assignment that earned the team an A.

-Alternately; you could talk about a class you took or a teacher you had that inspired you to go to college and pursue a degree in your chosen major.
+Alternately, you could talk about a class you took or a teacher you had that inspired you to go to college and pursue a degree in your chosen major.
 If at all possible, select an experience or class that somehow relates to the scholarship to tie into why you should win the award.

-14. Were You involved in Any Activities at School or in the Community?
+14. Were you involved in any activities at school or in the community?

 It’s likely that this information is also on your application, but even if it’s not, resist the urge to list the 15 different clubs you participated in this year.
-Instead, choose a handful where you made notable contributions and highlight your accomplishments.
+Instead, choose a handful where you have made notable contributions and highlight your accomplishments.
 This is another opportunity to tie your passions into the award.

 If you are applying for a scholarship for writing, discuss the work you did with the yearbook committee or the school newspaper.
 If you’re vying for an award in medicine, talk about your volunteer work at the hospital or animal shelter.
-The more relevant the actives are to the interview committee, the higher the likelihood that you will be chosen.
+The more relevant the candidates are to the interview committee, the higher the likelihood that you will be chosen.

 15. “What Questions Do You Have for Me?” or “Is There Anything Else You Would Like to Add?”